 Improving equity, diversity and inclusion (EDI) is the smart thing to do from a business perspective and helps us live our values of excellence and innovation, sustainable capitalism, and commitment to clients.
 Moreover, the wealth of research shows that diverse teams perform better, collaborate more effectively, and are more innovative.
-As a mission driven firm, the moral case for investing in EDI is also clear to us; it is the right thing to do.
+As a mission driven Firm, the moral case for investing in EDI is also clear to us; it is the right thing to do.

-The Management Committee (MC) is responsible for making progress on our EDI roadmap with the support of 20 EDI Champions across the firm, the People team and our wider team.
+The Management Committee (MC) is responsible for making progress on our EDI roadmap with the support of the EDI Working Group and EDI Champions across the Firm, the People team and our wider team.